MED 3 - MAR20413 Certificate II in Maritime Operations (Marine Engine Driver Grade 3 NC)

 Who is the qualification for?

-This course is required for people who wish to operate machinery on vessels less than 500kw-propulsion power as a Chief Engineer in the Exclusive Economic Zone (EEZ) in operations up to offshore limits (within 200nm) or as a Second Engineer on a vessel with propulsion power < 750kw- in operations up to restricted offshore operations (within 30nm)
+This qualification is suitable for people who wish to operate machinery on vessels less than 500kw-propulsion power as a Chief Engineer in the Exclusive Economic Zone (EEZ) in operations up to offshore limits (within 200nm) or as a Second Engineer on a vessel with propulsion power < 750kw- in operations up to restricted offshore operations (within 30nm)

-The course covers a theoretical and practical knowledge of the operation of the mechanical equipment in an engine room of a small vessel including:
+The course covers a theoretical and practical knowledge of the operations of mechanical equipment in an engine room of a small vessel including:

 - marine diesel engines and their fittings, shafting and propellers;

 - precautions necessary for the prevention of fire or explosion associated with the use of petrol, L.P. gas and distillate and with the charging of batteries;